strblr/pegase/README.md

 - If they're only expectation failures, the expectations are *merged* as illustrated above.
 - If there is a semantic failure, it will override everything else.
 In case of multiple semantic failures at the same position, the last one will win.

 If you want to identify multiple input errors at once, you have to do *error recovery*.
 This is done using failure commits and synchronization expressions (`...a`).
-See [Advanced concepts > Failure recovery](#failure-recovery) for more infos.
+See [Advanced concepts > Error recovery](#error-recovery) for more info.

 **Warnings can be emitted in semantic actions using the `$warn` hook**.
 They are collected in a side-effect manner and don't influence the parsing process: